Skip to Content

 • Identifying the Correct Chain Size

 One of the simple ways to find out the correct chain size for your chainsaw is through an existing chain.
-Make sure to note down the pitch, gauge, and link count of the existing chain for further reference.
+For further reference, note the current chain’s pitch, gauge, and link count.

-Consider visiting manufacturers’ websites or referring to reputable resources like the University of California’s Division of Agriculture and Natural Resources as they often provide comprehensive guides on understanding different types of chainsaw chains.
+Consider visiting manufacturers’ websites or referring to reputable resources like the University of California’s Division of Agriculture and Natural Resources, as they often provide comprehensive guides on understanding different chainsaw chains.

 • Importance of Other Chain Features